keybase/book-content/04-teams/00-index.md

 {# TODO: The above info may be more useful as a diagram/chart.
 There’s a reference with more detail here, under Access Matrix: https://keybase.io/docs/teams/design #}

-### Leave or delete a team
+## Leaving a team
 If you leave a team, any messages and files you shared remain with the team, but you lose access to them.
 You can only rejoin a team if you are invited by an admin or owner.

-Only a team owner can delete a team.
+## Deleting a team
+A team can only be deleted by the team owner.
 A team can only be deleted if there are no subteams.
-If a team or subteam is deleted, all team chats are lost, all data in the team folder(s) is lost, and all team members are notified.
+If a team or subteam is deleted, all team chats are lost forever, all data in the team folder(s) is lost forever, and all team members are notified.